HSBC PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by HSBC, PPI may have been attached to a customer's policy by HSBC, in some cases without their knowledge.
-HSBC may have denied a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by HSBC, PPI may have been added to a customer's policy by HSBC, in some cases without their knowledge.
+HSBC may have refused a credit application if PPI was refused by the customer.

 HSBC PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by HSBC.

-There are many examples of HSBC mis-selling PPI, some consumers were not even made aware by HSBC that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by HSBC that it was optional.
+There are many examples of HSBC mis-selling PPI, some customers were not even made aware by HSBC that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by HSBC that it was optional.

 HSBC (Hong Kong and Shanghai Banking Corporation) was established in Hong Kong, in 1865, by a Scotsman, Sir Thomas Sutherland, and in Shanghai but to a lesser extent.
 They opened their branches in England in 1836; firstly, in Birmingham by a young clerk, Charles Geach, and after followed their branches in London 1891 and 1898 when they acquired City Bank Limited and became one of the four largest banks in UK.